-You must take steps to ensure that the way you handle data in your school is in line with the new rules under the General Data Protection Regulation (GDPR).
+You must take steps to ensure that the way you handle data in your school is in line with the new rules under the General Data Protection Regulation (GDPR) and Data Protection Act 2018.
 Here are the resources you need to get compliant and stay compliant.

 You need to ensure GDPR compliance for your visiting staff who have access to personal data held by your school.
 Use the following guidance to help you determine their employment status and satisfy yourself that they’re compliant.

-Learn under what circumstances you can share medical data under the GDPR.
+Learn under what circumstances you can share pupil and staff medical data under the GDPR.
 We set out what lawful bases you can typically rely on, and outline good practice on sharing information with staff so that they're prepared for emergencies but the data is kept secure.

 The GDPR classifies some data as 'special category', meaning it's sensitive and needs more protection.
 Read on to find out what kind of data is defined this way in schools, and the conditions you can use to justify why you need to process it.